(Extracted from the Corporate Governance Report contained in the Company's 2017/18 Annual Report dated 13 September 2018)

 Compliance with Model Code

 Before the Group's interim and annual results are announced, notifications are sent to the Directors and the Relevant Employees to remind them not to deal in the securities of the Company during the blackout periods.
-In response to specific enquiry by the Company, all Directors confirmed that they have complied with the Model Code during the year ended 30 June 2016.
+In response to specific enquiry made by the Company, all Directors have confirmed that they have complied with the Model Code during the year ended 30 June 2018.

 back to top